edgepointlearning/edgepointlearning.github.io/_posts/2017-11-06-gamification-in-elearning.md

 ---
-title: Gamification In eLearning: What Works And What Doesn't?
+title: Gamification In eLearning | What Works And What Doesn't?
 permalink: /blog/gamification-in-elearning
 author: Nikki VanRy
 background: 2017-10-23-html5-because-flash-is-dead.jpg